 He completed fellowships in Faculty Development and Genetics in Primary Care.

 In 2003, he started the obstetrics fellowship, which provides advanced training in operative obstetrics to family physicians.
-The fellowship has over forty graduates and more than two thirds are currently doing cesarean sections in diverse practice locations all across the country.
+The fellowship has sixty five graduates and roughly 80% are currently doing cesarean sections in diverse practice locations all across the country.
 The fellowship gives him a chance to work with incredibly talented and motivated family physicians, which he really enjoys.

-He enjoys being part of the faculty and resident band called 'Plan B'; this doubles as a chance to play and write music, and a faculty balint.
+He enjoys running the faculty and resident band called 'Plan B'; this doubles as a chance to play and write music, and a faculty balint.
 The musical styles of the band change every year with the arrival of residents with new talents.

 He was the initial (and for a long time the only) prescriber for Downtown Family Medicine’s low barrier buprenorphine pathways program run in conjunction with the needle exchange.
 Beginning in January 2017, we’ve had over 300 clients and no known overdoses prescribing for the highest risk substance use disorder patients in the city.

 He has four kids, who range in age from college sophomore to twenty six.
 He remains gratified that they continue to join him for adventures.
 His interests are backpacking, rowing, music, mountaineering, cycling, and scuba diving.
 He hopes to get the chance to meet you!